NavigationContentFooter

 mkdir my-application

-2. Enter into the directory.
+2. Enter the directory:

 cd my-application